Awesome pull up bar set if you wanna do you pull ups at home check it out here: http://amzn.to/2ijEuGm

 Pull up progression program

 The plan for better pull ups.
 In order to improve you will need to start with a program which will allow you to build strength over time.
 Unfortunately there is no quick fix to doing more pull ups and will require some work.
-This is great a pull up workout for beginners.
+This is great a pull up workout for beginners and is one of the best ways to get better at pull ups.

 - 3 sets of 8 overhand bar bell curls.
 You may want to initially stick to lower weight.
 In the beginning as the forearms are not built to handle heavy weight.